Warkanlock/warkanlock.github.io/_posts/2024-02-15-nothing-will-be-real.md

 Yesterday [Sora](https://openai.com/sora) was released.

-I can confidently (despite having been able to test it with my own hands), that reality is coming to an end.
+I can confidently say (despite having been able to test it with my own hands), that reality is coming to an end.
 Reading and seeing memes out there with a video and a hint made me realize that we won't know anything.(E.g: [twitter post](https://twitter.com/billpeeb/status/1758650919430848991))

 Any video that resembles but doesn’t mimic reality will be a possible candidate for AI.